 A short but extremely steep hike made up of 1042 stairs.
 The trail follows the old tram line directly up the side of the volcano.
 The stairs are uneven and should be done slowly and with caution.
 One section of the trail has caved out underneath so you walk across the old tram line with a 10ft drop underneath.
 If you are afraid of highs I would give this one a miss, but if you can overcome that fear, you won’t regret it.
 The view from the top is unreal.

-There is something about the south of the island that steals my heart.
-My favourite drive on the island is from Kailua to Hanauma Bay and my favourite places to be are anywhere in between.
-Makapu’u Beach and lighthouse are at the southernmost point of Oahu.
+The most scenic drive on the Island is between Hanauma Bay and Kailua.
+Around mid way, you will come across Makapu’u Beach and lighthouse.
 Makapu’u beach is beautiful, and so is the view from the lookout above it.
 You can choose to stop at the lookout for some photos of Makapu’u and the offshore islands or can take the lighthouse trail to an even higher lookout.
 The is an easy, 2-mile paved hike that can be done in an hour, round trip.
 Makapu’u is also popular for its tide pools and blowhole.
-The entire Makapu’u area is great to explore.

 No trip to Oahu is complete without a trip to Sunset Beach and Banzai Pipeline.
 Famous for its massive waves and world-renowned surf competitions during the winter, these beaches attract many travellers.
 I honestly much prefer the Southern and Windward beaches like Lanakai, Kailua and Makapu’u but I still feel a trip to this beach to see the waves is essential for any traveller visiting Oahu.